~12 min read

 Everything you've learned so far leads here

 You've built the foundation.
 Now it's time to put it to work.
-Here's what we're covering:

 Time Intelligence

-Comparing data across time periods -- the most common reporting need
+Comparing data across time periods: the most common reporting need

 These functions return tables of dates.
 You pass them into CALCULATE, and CALCULATE uses those dates to override the current filter context.

-Sales YTD = CALCULATE( [Total Sales], DATESYTD('Calendar'[Date]) )
+Revenue YTD = CALCULATE( [Total Revenue], DATESYTD('Stardate'[Date]) )

-Sales PY = CALCULATE( [Total Sales], DATEADD('Calendar'[Date], -1, YEAR) )
+Revenue Prior Cycle = CALCULATE( [Total Revenue], DATEADD('Stardate'[Date], -1, YEAR) )

 Function Reference